 Now that we know what reflux or GERD actually is, let’s examine what causes this chronic and sometimes debilitating condition and how to resolve it without dependence on drugs.

 This putrification process generates a secondary acidic environment.
-This is the acid that people experience as reflux, but the truth of the matter is that if the stomach produced adequate acid to begin with to digest food properly, acid reflux would never occur in the first place!
+This is the acid that people experience as reflux!

 Sleepy after meals anyone?

 So what’s to be done?
-According to lectures by Dr. Campbell-McBride, it is actually ridiculously simple.
+According to lectures by Dr. Campbell-McBride MD, a natural reflux remedy is available that is actually ridiculously simple.

 Help the stomach produce more natural acid to prevent the problematic, secondary acid from occurring!

-Whatever you do, don’t suppress the stomach’s efforts by shutting down what little beneficial acid it is producing with TUMS, a purple pill, or any other medication – over the counter or otherwise.
+Whatever you do, don’t suppress the stomach’s efforts by shutting down what little beneficial acid it is producing with TUMS, a purple pill, or any other medication – over-the-counter or prescription.